Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

 \subsection{Mean Code and Error Analysis}

-As discussed in Sec.~\ref{sec:tensor}, the Tensorface method shares a similar multilinear framework to the proposed DADL method.
+As discussed in Sec.~\ref{sec:tensor}, the Tensorface method shares a similar multilinear framework to the proposed CDL method.
 However, we showed through the above experiments that the proposed method based on sparse decomposition significantly outperforms the $N$-mode SVD decomposition for face recognition across pose and illumination.
-In this section, we analyze in more detail the behaviors of the proposed DADL and Tensorfaces, by comparing subject and domain codes extracted from a face image using these two methods.
+In this section, we analyze in more detail the behaviors of the proposed CDL and Tensorfaces, by comparing subject and domain codes extracted from a face image using these two methods.

-For the experiments in this section, we adopt the base dictionary $\mathbf{D}_{10}$ for DADL, and the same training data and sparsity values of $\mathbf{D}_{10}$ for Tensorfaces to learn the core tensor and the associated mode matrices.
+For the experiments in this section, we adopt the base dictionary $\mathbf{D}_{10}$ for CDL, and the same training data and sparsity values of $\mathbf{D}_{10}$ for Tensorfaces to learn the core tensor and the associated mode matrices.
 The same testing data is used for both methods, i.e., 68 subjects in the PIE dataset under 21 illumination conditions in the $c27$ (frontal), $c05$ (side) and $c22$ (profile) poses, which are three unseen poses not present in the training data.

 Fig.~\ref{fig:subcode1} and Fig.~\ref{fig:subcode2} shows the mean subject codes of subject $s1$ and $s2$ over 21 illumination conditions in each of the three testing poses, and the associated standard errors.
-In each of the two figures, we compare the first row, the subject codes from DADL, with the second row, the subject codes from Tensorfaces.
-We can easily notice the following: first, the subject codes extracted using DADL are more sparse; second, DADL subject codes are more consistent across pose; third, DADL subject codes are more consistent across illumination, which is indicated by the smaller standard errors.
-By comparing Fig.~\ref{fig:subcode1} with Fig.~\ref{fig:subcode2}, we also observe that the DADL subject codes are more discriminative.
+In each of the two figures, we compare the first row, the subject codes from CDL, with the second row, the subject codes from Tensorfaces.
+We can easily notice the following: first, the subject codes extracted using CDL are more sparse; second, CDL subject codes are more consistent across pose; third, CDL subject codes are more consistent across illumination, which is indicated by the smaller standard errors.
+By comparing Fig.~\ref{fig:subcode1} with Fig.~\ref{fig:subcode2}, we also observe that the CDL subject codes are more discriminative.
 Table~\ref{tab:sqrtvar} further shows the square root of the pooled variances of subject codes for all 68 subjects over 21 illumination conditions in each of the three testing poses.
-The significantly smaller variance values obtained using DADL indicate the more consistent sparse representation of subjects decomposed from face images.
-Therefore, face recognition using DADL subject codes significantly outperforms recognition using Tensorfaces subject codes.
+The significantly smaller variance values obtained using CDL indicate the more consistent sparse representation of subjects decomposed from face images.
+Therefore, face recognition using CDL subject codes significantly outperforms recognition using Tensorfaces subject codes.